Introduction to qFALL

 Supported Mathematical Types

-The qFALL-math library provides types that align closely with mathematical notation, offering core domains and their extensions to matrices and polynomials.
+The qFALL-math crate provides types that align closely with mathematical notation, offering core domains and their extensions to matrices and polynomials.

 How is this Section structured?

-1. Basic Types: We show how to instantiate the three base types Z, Zq, Q and introduce some features and present some arithmetics.
+- Basic Types: We show how to instantiate the three base types

-3. NTT: We consider how values of PolynomialRingZq can be represented differently (using the NTT-transform) for more efficient multiplication.
+PolynomialRingZqcan be represented differently (using the Number Theoretic Transform) for more efficient multiplication.

 Basic Types

-Rusts data types such as u64 and i64 do not capture arbitrarily large integers.
-For example, the following code causes an overflow:
+Rusts data types such as u64 and i64 do not capture arbitrarily big integers.

 let overflow: u64 = u64::MAX + 1;

-qFALL-math works with arbitrarily large integers and the user can work with them without needing to consider potential overflows and execution failures.
+qFALL-math works with arbitrarily big integers s.t. the user does not need to worry about potential overflows or execution failures.

 use qfall_math::{integer::Z, integer_mod_q::Zq, rational::Q};